shantianliang1/DGANN/README.md

 # Enhanced Few-Shot Image Classification via Double-Ended Graph Augmentation Neural Networks
 ## Abastract
-Few-Shot Learning (FSL) aims to effectively predict unlabelled data using only a limited number of labelled samples.
-This paper addresses the challenges of existing FSL methods, particularly meta-learning-based approaches prone to overfitting and Graph Neural Network (GNN)-based methods that struggle to fully utilize image data.
-To overcome these limitations, we propose a novel GNN model, the Double-Ended Graph Augmentation Neural Network (DGANN).
-The DGANN model introducesa double-ended augmentation module to enhance the diversity and expressiveness of image features.
-This is achieved through front-end image generation and back-end image augmentation techniques.
-Furthermore, a hierarchical inference module is designed to infer node features and obtain enhanced data sample features, improving image classification accuracy.
-Experimental results on benchmark datasets, miniImageNet and CIFAR-FS, demonstrate that DGANN significantly outperforms traditional FSL methods and GNN-based approaches, achieving up to 14% and 63% improvements in classification accuracy for 5-way 1-shot and 10-way 5-shot tasks, respectively.
-The proposed DGANN model exhibits higher accuracy and better generalization ability, especially when dealing with small-size image datasets, underscoring its potential for applications in image classification and related fields.
+To address the overfitting issue commonly encountered in meta-learning-based Few-Shot Learning (FSL) methods and the inability of Graph Neural Network (GNN)-based FSL methods to fully utilize image data, this paper proposes a GNN model based on a Double-Ended Graph Augmentation Neural Network (DGANN).
+First, a dual-end augmentation module is designed to enhance the model's ability to extract features and process graph data.
+Then, a graph reasoning module is introduced, where the enhanced sample features are obtained through the ENC module, and node features are reasoned using the SubSample and UpSample modules.
+These features are further processed with residual connections through the ResMLP architecture, improving image classification accuracy.
+The model is evaluated on the miniImageNet and CIFAR-FS benchmark datasets using 5-way 1-shot, 5-way 5-shot, and 10-way 5-shot classification tasks, as well as on the CUB200 dataset with 5-way 1-shot and 5-way 5-shot classification tasks.
+Additionally, the convergence speed of the ResMLP architecture is analyzed.
+For the miniImageNet dataset, classification accuracy increased by 4.5%, 2%, and 14% for the three tasks, respectively.
+For the CIFAR-FS dataset, DGANN achieved better classification performance on small-sized images compared to traditional GNN models, improving 5-way 1-shot and 5-way 5-shot classification accuracy by 1.1% and 2%, respectively, and achieving 63% accuracy in the 10-way 5-shot task.
+On the CUB200 dataset, the classification accuracy reached 75.86% and 89.40%, with a 1% improvement when combined with ResMLP, and the convergence speed was accelerated by approximately four times.
+Experimental results demonstrate that the DGANN model, which incorporates image augmentation techniques, shows higher accuracy and better generalization performance in traditional classification tasks.

 ## Requirements
 CUDA Version：11.6